VIbanichuka/TokenGenerator/README.md

 ```
 ## Sensitive Data Disclaimer

 This project **intentionally excludes sensitive credentials and configuration data** for security reasons.
-The following values have been removed or replaced with placeholders:
+The following values have been removed and replaced with placeholders:

 - **Database connection string** (`appsettings.json`):
   ```json